surmwill/recycler_unity/README.md

 ### The Recycler

-Similar to the creating the entry, we have a base `class RecyclerScrollRect<TEntryData>` but must create an instance of this generic class to work with our data, and to be used as a component.
+Similar to creating the entry, we have a base `class RecyclerScrollRect<TEntryData>` but must create an instance of this generic class to work with our data, and to be used as a component.

 ```
 public class DemoRecycler : RecyclerScrollRect<DemoRecyclerData>